Dan Dunleavy: Other

 Dan has also served as a part-time host for Sportsnet's FIS World Cup Skiing coverage.
 Dunleavy's work includes being the play by play announcer for Rogers Sportsnet and Rogers TV's coverage of the Men's provincial Curling Championships.
 TSC Stores Tankard. on The Fan 590.

 Dan joined The FAN1430 back in the summer of 1993, working part-time on weekends while working five days a week at DC 103.5 FM in Orangeville Ontario.
 Dunleavy was part of Bob McCown's morning show, before working alongside John Derringer and Mike Richards in the morning.
 In 2001 Dunleavy took over the afternoon drive Sportscasters role from Scott Ferguson, who left The FAN to join The TEAM1050 radio in Toronto.
-Dan would remain in that afternoon drive slot with The FAN590 until he joined the Toronto Maple Leafs to become their play by play voice alongside Joe Bowen in time for the 2011-12 season on TALK640 Radio.
+Dan would remain in that afternoon drive slot with The FAN590 until he joined the Toronto Maple Leafs to become their play by play voice alongside Joe Bowen in time for the 2011–12 season on TALK640 Radio.
 His run at The FAN lasted 19 years.
 To this day he continues to join the station to call TFC MLS soccer from time to time, as is the case with TSN1050 Radio, alongside Gareth Wheeler.

 Personal

 Dunleavy was born in Toronto and grew up in Georgetown, Ontario.
 His radio career started in Welland, Ontario in 1985 at CHOW country radio.
 He is an alumnus of Niagara College, where he was classmates with Rick Jeanneret's son, Chris Jeanneret.

-Dan is married to 2 rescue dogs, Bandit & Timmy, and resides in Eden, New York.
-He met his wife, Brenda on the Sabres broadcast where she was the graphics coordinator/operator for MSG Network.
+Dan adopted 2 rescue dogs, Bandit & Timmy, and resides in Eden, New York.
+He met his wife, Brenda during a Sabres broadcast where she was the graphics coordinator/operator for MSG Network.